Personalizing RDA Toolkit

 Bookmarks and Notes

 Bookmarks and notes can be added to Toolkit pages so that users can quickly navigate to critical or frequently used instructions.
+(However, bookmarks and notes may not be added to the Vocabulary Encoding Scheme pages.)
 Both types of markers appear in the Toolkit display as unique icons.

 Access your saved bookmarks and notes by clicking on “Bookmarks and Notes” in the Profile Toolbar.
 You can organize your bookmarks and notes in multiple folders if you wish.
 There is an “Add New Folder” button on the Bookmarks and Notes screen.